stonerlab/Stoner-PythonCode/_sources/UserGuide/image.rst.txt

 sub-folders and so on.
 In addition, an :class:`Imagefolder` has additional attributes and methods for working with multiple images.

 Due to the potentially large amount of data involved in processing images it is good to take advantage of native numpy's speed wherever possible.
 To this end
-:class:`Stoner.Image.ImageStack2` is now available.
+:class:`Stoner.Image.ImageStack` is now available.
 This works very similarly to ImageFolder but internally represents the image stack as a 3d numpy array.
 For example::
-	imst = ImageStack2('pathtomyfolder', pattern='*.tif') #directory is held in memory but images are not loaded yet imst = imst['subfolder'] #take advantage of :class:`DiskBasedFolder` grouping abilities imst.translate(5,3) #instantiate the stack and translate all images
+	imst = ImageStack('pathtomyfolder', pattern='*.tif') #directory is held in memory but images are not loaded yet imst = imst['subfolder'] #take advantage of :class:`DiskBasedFolder` grouping abilities imst.translate(5,3) #instantiate the stack and translate all images